🏔️ Free Colorado Landlord Forms

 - Radon Gas Disclosure: Required by C.R.S. § 38-12-801 for all residential leases.

 - Security Deposit Rules: Limited to 2 months’ rent.
-Must return within 30 days (or 60 if stated in lease).
-Failure may result in 3x damages.
+Must return within 30 days (60 if stated in lease).
+Failure may result in 3x damages plus attorney fees.

 - Late Fee Limits: C.R.S. § 38-12-105 requires a 7-day grace period and caps late fees at $50 or 5% of rent.